RaspberryPiFoundation/microbit-curriculum/en-GB/interactive-badge/index.md

 ![screenshot](images/badge-wait.png)

-+ To choose how namy milliseconds to wait, click the down-arrow and enter a number.
++ To choose how many milliseconds to wait, click the down-arrow and enter a number.
 1000 milliseconds is 1 second, so 250 milliseconds is a quarter of a second.

 ![screenshot](images/badge-wait2.png)